deployKF/website/content/guides/getting-started.md

         For production usage, you may want to [expose ArgoCD with a `LoadBalancer` or `Ingress`](https://argo-cd.readthedocs.io/en/stable/getting_started/#3-access-the-argo-cd-api-server).

-        For testing, you may use `kubectl` port-forwarding:
+        For testing, you may use `kubectl` port-forwarding to expose the ArgoCD Web UI on your local machine:

         ```shell
         kubectl port-forward --namespace "argocd" svc/argocd-server 8090:https
         ```

-        The ArgoCD Web UI should now be available on your local machine at:
+        The ArgoCD Web UI should now be available at the following URL:

           :material-arrow-right-bold: [https://localhost:8090](https://localhost:8090)